Sierra0001/RimFantasy---Medieval-Overhaul-Edition/README.md

 - Save Game Compatible
 - [Incompatible - RimFantasy - Gemstones] The Medieval Overhaul Edition supersedes the original series for usage with Medieval Overhaul.
 Will cause game breaking issues if used together.
-- [Major Incompatibility - Simple Sidearms] Overrides the way bladelink weapons work and breaks the no-bond mechanics of arcane weapons. biocodeOnEquip can be turned on in settings as a workaround, but will re-introduce the bonding mechanic.
+- [Moderate Incompatibility - Simple Sidearms] Overrides the way bladelink weapons work and breaks the no-bond mechanics of arcane weapons.
+"Allow use of blocked weapons" can be turned on in settings as a workaround.

 ### Links